gist-ailab/uop-net/README.md

 This repository contains official implementation of following paper:
 > **UOP-Net: Learning to Place Objects Stably using a Large-scale Simulation**<br>
 > **Author:** *Anonymous*<br>
-> **Abstract:** *Object placement is a crucial task for robots in un- structured environments as it enables them to manipulate and arrange objects safely and efficiently.
-However, ex- isting methods for object placement have limitations, such as the requirement for a complete 3D model of the object or the inability to handle complex object shapes, which restrict the applicability of robots in unstructured scenar- ios.
-In this paper, we propose an Unseen Object Placement (UOP) method that directly detects stable planes of an un- seen object from a single-view and partial point cloud.
-We trained our model on large-scale simulation data to gen- eralize over relationships between the shape and proper- ties of stable planes with a 3D point cloud.
-We verify our approach through simulations and real-world robot experi- ments, demonstrating state-of-the-art performance for plac- ing single-view and partial objects.
-Our UOP approach enables robots to place objects stably, even when the ob- ject’s shape and properties are not fully known, provid- ing a promising solution for object placement in unstruc- tured environments.
-Our research has potential applica- tions in various domains such as manufacturing, logistics, and home automation*
+> **Abstract:** *Object placement is a crucial task for robots in unstructured environments as it enables them to manipulate and arrange objects safely and efficiently.
+However, existing methods for object placement have limitations, such as the requirement for a complete 3D model of the object or the inability to handle complex object shapes, which restrict the applicability of robots in unstructured scenarios.
+In this paper, we propose an Unseen Object Placement(UOP) method that directly detects stable planes of an unseen object from a single-view and partial point cloud.
+We trained our model on large-scale simulation data to generalize over relationships between the shape and properties of stable planes with a 3D point cloud.
+We verify our approach through simulations and real-world robot experi- ments, demonstrating state-of-the-art performance for placing single-view and partial objects.
+Our UOP approach enables robots to place objects stably, even when the object’s shape and properties are not fully known, providing a promising solution for object placement in unstructured environments.
+Our research has potential applications in various domains such as manufacturing, logistics, and home automation*
 > [Click here for website and paper.](https://sites.google.com/view/uop-net-iccv-submission/home)